Flow-Based Conformal Predictive Distributions: Numerical Experiments

 \section{Numerical Experiments}

-We evaluate the proposed framework along two axes corresponding (i) convergence and robustness of the nonconformity flow (Section \ref{sec:convergence}) and (ii) conformal predictive distributions (CPDs) as calibrated predictive objects (Section \ref{sec:distribution_quality}).
+We evaluate the proposed framework along two axes (i) convergence and diversity of the nonconformity flow samples (Section \ref{sec:convergence}) and (ii) conformal predictive distributions (CPDs) as calibrated predictive objects (Section \ref{sec:distribution_quality}).
 Definitions of score functions, data generation, preprocessing, model architectures, and evaluation metrics are deferred to Appendices \ref{apx:sec:data} - \ref{apx:sec:metrics}.
+Additional simulations comparing computational cost and scaling are provided in Appendix \ref{apx:sec:scaling}.